Deep into his Nassau Coliseum show, Jay-Z called an audible.

-The live band makes a huge difference, turning “99 Problems” into an aggressive metal guitar attack and giving “Public Service Announcement” a laid-back vibe with its loping bass line and dueling drummers.
-The horn section makes “Show Me What You Got” that much more special, while the additional musical firepower makes his current single “On to the Next One” even more intense.
-Even when opener Trey Songz picked up the Mary J. Blige part in “Heart of the City” and Kid Cudi’s part in “Already Home” or when Bridget Kelly came on to handle Alicia Keys’ duties in “Empire State of Mind,” it all remained impressive, as was Young Jeezy’s mini-set.
+The live band makes a huge difference, turning "99 Problems" into an aggressive metal guitar attack and giving "Public Service Announcement" a laid-back vibe with its loping bass line and dueling drummers.
+The horn section makes "Show Me What You Got" that much more special, while the additional musical firepower makes his current single "On to the Next One" even more intense.
+Even when opener Trey Songz picked up the Mary J. Blige part in "Heart of the City" or when Bridget Kelly came on to handle Alicia Keys' duties in "Empire State of Mind," it all remained impressive.

-Of course, Jay also knows when to have the band back off.
-He motioned for them to stop playing during “Hater” because the crowd's shouting made the rant worked better a capella.
+Of course, Jay also knows when to keep it simple, motioning for the band to stop during "Hater" because the crowd's shouting made the rant work better a cappella.

-There is also a far more grateful and almost spiritual side to the show now, as he takes time to look out into the crowd and thank them by describing what they look like to him.
-“I’m not jaded,” said Jay, explaining how every show on the tour has been sold out.
-“I appreciate every single one of y’all.”
+There is also a more grateful, almost spiritual side to the show now, as he takes time to look out into the crowd and thank them individually by describing who he sees.
+"I'm not jaded," said Jay, explaining how every show on the tour has been sold out.
+"I appreciate every single one of y'all."